What to Do in Seoul — Satisfying Things for Your Itinerary

 16. Order Korean fried chicken at Two Two Chicken

-To complete the list of satisfying things to do in Seoul, it's only right that we end with something really, really fulfilling: eating Korean fried chicken.
+To complete this list of satisfying things to do in Seoul, it's only right that we end with something really, really satisfying: eating greasy Korean fried chicken.
 Sure, fried chix are anywhere and everywhere in this planet, but when in Seoul, you should really try out their version: uber-greasy, crispy, and well-seasoned.
 (Though if you ask me, it's really the smell that makes it so appetizing and different!).

 Two Two Chicken has been in the KFC business for quite a while, so they sure know what they're doing.
 They make the original, teriyaki, green onion, and garlic chickens, and then there's also the option to order the half-and-half.
 As for us, we always order the boneless chicken since we find it a little juicier and crispier than the boned variants.
 (Don't @ me.)